We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Top Picks

-For those looking to reduce the level of humidity in their entire home, odds are that one of the whole-house dehumidifier systems in this lineup will fit the bill.
-While the following models vary in price and the amount of living space they will effectively treat, each one is designed to reduce moisture in the air so the home’s occupants are more comfortable.
+For those looking to lower the level of humidity in their entire home, odds are that one of the whole-house dehumidifier systems in this lineup will fit the bill.
+In our tests, the following three models were easy to set up, quiet during operation, and effective.
+They vary in terms of price and the size of the living space they’re capable of effectively treating, but in the appropriate setting, each one will reduce moisture in the air and make the home’s occupants more comfortable.

 Best Overall